Water Restriction Levels - residential

-With no end in sight for dry weather conditions and falling levels in Glennies Creek Dam, Level 2 water restrictions now apply to Singleton water customer.
+With no end in sight for dry weather conditions and falling levels in Glennies Creek Dam, Level 2 water restrictions now apply to Singleton water customers.

 Water restrictions apply to all residential, commercial, industrial and government customers connected to reticulated water supplies in Council’s water supply area.
 Water restrictions apply to both residential and non-residential (commercial, industrial and government) customers.
 The activities and restrictions are different for residential and non-residential customers.